2017 Chicago Cubs season: Game 1

 In Game 1 of the Division series, the Cubs faced the Nationals' Stephen Strasburg and were held hitless for five innings.
 Kyle Hendricks also shut out the Nationals, pitching seven shutout innings while allowing only two hits.
 In the sixth, Javier Báez reached on an error by Nationals' third basemen Anthony Rendon.
 Hendricks bunted him to second and, following a flyout by Ben Zobrist, Kris Bryant drove in Baez with a single to right to give the Cubs the 1–0 lead.
 Bryant, who advanced to second on the throw, was then driven in on a single by Anthony Rizzo to extend the lead to 2–0.
 The Cubs added to the lead on a Rizzo double following a Jon Jay double to push the lead to 3–0.
 Carl Edwards Jr. pitched a perfect eighth and Wade Davis slammed the door on the Nationals in the ninth as the Cubs took a 1–0 lead in the series.

+Friday, October 6, 2017 6:31 pm CDT at Nationals Park in Washington, D.C.